Hossein-Noroozpour/Rust-Ogg-Shortener/README.md

 # OGG-Shortener

-This application is a good program to help audio content providers, have a good enough resolution audio files.
-This is applicable for game projects, web audio and etc.
+This application is a good program to help audio content providers to have a good enough resolution audio files.
+This is applicable for game projects, web audios and etc.

 ## Installation

-you have two option:
+You have two options:
  - You can install it by cargo:

     ```